psychoinformatics-de/psychoinformatics-www/content/pages/research.rst

     </div>
     <h3>Tracing the Template: Investigating the Representation of Perceptual Relevance</h3>

-This project seeks to identify the nature of attentional preferences of cognitive behavior, in terms of function (how it affects our behavior), physiology (how it is implemented in the brain), and time (how it is affected by learning/selection history).
+In this effort we seek to identify the nature of attentional preferences of cognitive behavior, in terms of function (how it affects our behavior), physiology (how it is implemented in the brain), and time (how it is affected by learning/selection history).
 Specifically, what preferences can it hold, how